pranav6226/pranav6226/README.md

 <h1 align="center">Hi there 👋, I'm Pranav</h1>
 <h3 align="center">A passionate Data Scientist</h3>

-- 🔭 I’m currently working on a **Trading bot using sentiment analysis**
+- 🔭 I’m currently working on a **RAG based startup analyser using deep search**

 - 👨‍💻 All of my projects are available at https://mekal.dev/